By Eric Ellis | May 6, 2020 | Required Minimum Distribution

 They apply to traditional IRA, SEP-IRA, SIMPLE IRA, 401(k), 403(b), 457(b), Profit-sharing plans, and other defined-contribution plans.
 Any account with pre-tax contributions.

-You can withdraw more than the minimum required amount, it is your money after all.
+You can withdraw more, it is your money after all.
 It is important to know any amount you take out of these accounts will be included in your taxable income (with this exception).

-Why do I have to take an RMD?
+Why do I have to take an Required Minimum Distribution (RMD)?

 The IRS has given you a tax incentive to save for your retirement.
 If you started saving at age 20 and retire at age 65, that is 45 years of taxes that have been deferred.
 You know Uncle Sam wants his “fair share”.
 The RMD is a way to force assets out of your tax-deferred accounts into taxable accounts.
 Plainly stated, it is a source of revenue for the government.